naeemz/symfony-food-api/README.md

 # Symfony Food API CRUD
-This is an example of how to create CRUD API using Symfony
+Foods with multiple Categories can be add/update/delete/retrieve and sort by any column.

 ## Features:
-- Create, Update, Delete (Soft Delete)
-- Dynamic sorting i.e. You can sort by any field of any table
-- Foods can have multiple Categories and can be updated synchronously
+o	Create, Retrieve, Update, Delete (Soft Delete) o	Dynamic sorting i.e. You can sort by any field of any table (127.0.0.1:8000/api/food?name=desc) o	Dynamic Soft Delete option for Entity using Annotation i.e. user can specify using (annotation) that which column of Entity is for soft delete like **deleted_at** or **is_active** or **status** o	Validation using separate request rules class for each controller o	Foods can have multiple Categories and can be updated synchronously

 > More awesome features can be added easily using same pattern used 👍 ✔